zerwuff/homebridge-alphaess/README.md

             "tibberEnabled": true,
             "tibberUrl": "https://api.tibber.com/v1-beta/gql",
             "tibberAPIKey": "<your tibber api key>",
-            "tibberThresholdSOC": 60,  // threshold on below that tibber is triggered.
+            "tibberThresholdSOC": 60,  // battery threshold on below that tibber loading is triggered.
             "tibberThresholdEur": 0.02,  // tibber threshold (+/-) in euro that will still enable the tibber trigger. e.g. current tibber price is 20 cents,  [18...22] cents will trigger it
-            "triggerImageFilename": "/tmp/tibber_image.png", // rendering image of alpha and tibber trigger "tibberHomeId": // tibber home Id, or if none the first one is used.
+            "triggerImageFilename": "/tmp/tibber_image.png" // rendering image of alpha and tibber trigger
         }
     ],